 Remuneration of senior executive staff is determined by reference to a pay model identifying pay points.
 Allocation to a pay point is determined on the basis of experience and performance review.
 There is one Senior Executive Service employee in the Office of the Inspector-General and he has an Australian Workplace Agreement in place.

 Other than annual financial statement audit activity, there have not been any audits of the Inspector-General undertaken by the Australian National Audit Office.

-In 2004-05, no matters relating to the Inspector-General of Taxation were the subject of judicial proceedings, tribunal hearings or consideration by the Ombudsman.
+In 2006-07, no matters relating to the Inspector-General of Taxation were the subject of judicial proceedings or tribunal hearings.

 The Office of the Inspector-General consists of a small number of staff and provides a very good environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
 The nature of the work does provide for a clear sense of achievement and satisfaction in performing an important community role.
 However, given its small size and relative stability, staff are recruited on the basis of their current competence with the expectation that career progression will generally occur in the wider public service/professional environment.
 They are encouraged and supported to provide their best performance while in the service of the Inspector-General.

 The Performance Management System is based on an annual performance cycle with a formal annual review and a less formal half-yearly review.
 The Inspector-General has utilised the design features and infrastructure of the Treasury Performance Management System in the establishment of the Performance Management System.
 An important feature is transparency in the process used by the Executive in measuring performance and communicating to each individual staff member.
 All staff report directly to both members of the Executive.
 Within a very small office environment, monitoring and assessing performance on an individual basis is relatively straightforward.
 Conversely, it is more difficult to evaluate individual performance against the wider population of people in similar roles.